Socialist Workers Network: History

-Personalities and elected representatives

 In the 2011 general election, SWP member and Irish Anti-War Movement chair Richard Boyd Barrett was elected to the Dáil Éireann on behalf of People Before Profit as part of the United Left Alliance.
 One of its best known members is Eamonn McCann, a journalist from Derry, who was involved in the Northern Ireland Civil Rights Movement in the 1960s.
 He was present at both the Battle of the Bogside in August 1969 and Bloody Sunday in January 1972, and has campaigned for the families of the fourteen shot dead by the British Paratroop regiment.
 McCann writes articles for media such as the Belfast Telegraph and Hot Press, and attracted 9,127 votes (1.6%) for the Socialist Environmental Alliance in the Northern Ireland constituency in the 2004 European Parliament election.

-Kieran Allen is a sociologist in UCD, and is one of the party's main theorists, writing books such as The Politics of James Connolly, the Celtic Tiger and Max Weber - Sociologist of Empire.
-Bríd Smith, a Ballyfermot party representative, was jailed in Dublin's Mountjoy Prison after campaigning against rubbish-bin charges in Dublin.
-The late John de Courcy Ireland, long-time left-wing veteran and nautical historian, was also an active and dedicated member.
-Rory Hearne, who left the party in 2008, was President of the Trinity College Dublin Students' Union and Deputy President of the Union of Students in Ireland.
+In August 2026, a group of 15 prominent People Before Profit members resigned from the Socialist Workers Network while remaining members of PBP.
+The resignations followed a letter accusing the SWN leadership of a "hegemonic" and "sect-based" culture that marginalised political differences and younger members from decision-making.
+Those departing include PBP councillor Conor Reddy, national organiser Aislinn Shanahan-Daly, and Dublin organisers Damian Kelly and Farah Parvazi, leaving the SWN with only one active member on PBP's six-person officer board.
+The dispute reportedly reflects a wider generational and strategic divide within the SWN, amid changing circumstances for PBP since its foundation in 2005.
+The departures have reportedly made Paul Murphy's Rise network and independent socialist Eddie Conlon the dominant group within PBP.
+The SWN has acknowledged the frustrations and said that former members had an "open door" to return.

 Publications

-The best known SWN publication is the monthly newspaper Socialist Worker.
-In recent years the paper has sought to change itself from a narrow party publication to a broader, full colour, anti-capitalist 'paper of the movements', occasionally including contributors from the wider Irish left.
+The best-known SWN publication is the monthly newspaper Socialist Worker.
+In recent years the paper has sought to change itself from a narrow party publication to a broader, full-colour, anti-capitalist 'paper of the movements', occasionally including contributors from the wider Irish left.
 Socialist Worker was for a period the most frequently published Marxist newspaper in Ireland, published fortnightly from 1995, and weekly for a brief period in 2003 following the invasion of Iraq.
 However, in 2005 it was issued only once every three weeks and in 2006 it returned to a monthly schedule.

 It has occasionally attempted to launch a magazine dealing with theoretical and political issues in greater detail.
 One such attempt was called Resistance and lasted for eight issues.
 A more recently attempt entitled New Left Journal, lasted for two issues.

 In 2012, the Irish Marxist Review was launched and since has had regular editions.
 After its recalibration in 2018, the SWN also launched a new socialist website called Rebel.